Analysis | Trump wants to be seen as a ‘great environmentalist.’ That could be a tough sell.

 With a little less than three weeks until the election, it’s tough to say how far Trump’s pitch will move the needle.
 And historically, it has been tough for Republicans to win on environmental issues.

 In 1988, George H.W.
-Bush flipped the script on Michael Dukakis, blaming the Massachusetts Democrat for pollution in the Boston Harbor.
+Bush flipped the script on Michael Dukakis, blaming the Massachusetts Democrat for pollution in Boston Harbor.
 Once in office, Bush signed into law a major update to the Clean Air Act to curb acid rain.

 Even with that record, it was hard for Bush to outflank a Democratic ticket in 1992 that included Al Gore, who as a senator from Tennessee was already known as an environmental champion.